ForgottenGlory/Dungeons-Deviousness/README.md

 **NSFW Warning:** This modlist contains explicit sexual content.
 Proceed at your own discretion.

+This modlist only functions with female player characters.
+Sorry, but that's how it is.

 Support is **not** provided for adding to, removing from, or changing the list in *any way*.

 ### System Specifications
 Dungeons & Deviousness is not the most intense modlist by design - high-end graphics plus all of the scripts running is a recipe for disaster.
 As a result, the following hardware can run the list at a consistent 60+ FPS with ENB.
+Use it to gauge how your system might run the list.

 - CPU: Intel i5-8600K Overclocked to 4.2GHz
 - RAM: 16GB DDR4 (16299MB actual)